Vaccines in the developing world

 United States of America

-We frequently visit Disney World during the school holidays as it is our favourite place in the world!
+We frequently visit Disney Land during the school holidays as it is our favourite place in the world!

 I don’t think there is anything to worry about –I mean, this is America!